 When you install a CAI, the colder, denser air can confuse the MAF sensor and cause it to miscalculate how much fuel to inject.

-As a result, your engine may run too lean, which can cause misfires, loss of power, and eventually damage to the engine.
+As a result, your engine may run too lean, which can cause misfires, loss of power, and eventually damage the engine.

 Keep out of water